Alex Oxlade-Chamberlain: 2019–2023

-2020–21 season

-Oxlade-Chamberlain suffered a knee injury on 21 August, during a pre-season camp in Austria.
-On 19 May, Oxlade-Chamberlain scored his first goal of the season coming off the bench in 3–0 away win over Burnley.
+Oxlade-Chamberlain suffered a knee injury on 21 August 2020, during a pre-season camp in Austria.
+On 19 May 2021, Oxlade-Chamberlain scored his first goal of the season coming off the bench in 3–0 away win over Burnley.
+On 17 May 2023, Liverpool announced that Oxlade-Chamberlain would leave the club at the end of the season upon the expiry of his contract.

+Beşiktaş

+On 14 August 2023, Oxlade-Chamberlain signed for Süper Lig club Beşiktaş on a three-year contract.

+On 21 December 2023 in the match against Alanyaspor, Oxlade-Chamberlain was injured and suffered a tear in his posterior thigh muscle and was expected to be out of action for four months.

+Ahead of the 2024–25 Süper Lig season, Oxlade-Chamberlain was frozen out of the club by then manager Giovanni van Bronckhorst, and did not feature for the club until 2 December 2024.
+He was also left out of their Europa League squad for the group stages.
+On 27 August 2025, Beşiktaş confirmed that they had terminated his contract, paying him a severance fee of €1.75 million.

 International career

 Youth teams

-Oxlade-Chamberlain was called up to the England Under-18 squad for the match against Poland which took place on 16 November 2010 at Adams Park.
+Oxlade-Chamberlain was called up to the England under-18 squad for the match against Poland which took place on 16 November 2010 at Adams Park.
 England won the match 3–0 and Oxlade-Chamberlain played the first 45 minutes before he was substituted.

-Under-21 team

 He was called up to the England Under-19 squad to face Germany on 8 February 2011, but on 2 February he was promoted into the England under-21 team for a friendly match away to Italy on 8 February.
 In the match, he came on as a 60th-minute substitute, replacing Henri Lansbury.
 England lost the match 1–0 with the Italians scoring from a penalty two minutes from time.

 Oxlade-Chamberlain made his first start for the Under-21s against Azerbaijan on 1 September 2011 and claimed two assists during the game.
 He also made a brief appearance against Israel on 5 September, coming on in the second half to claim three assists (including winning a penalty) to push England from a 1–0 deficit to a 4–1 comeback victory.
 A month later, he scored a hat-trick against Iceland as England won 3–0 in Reykjavík.
 On 10 November 2011, Oxlade-Chamberlain played in 5–0 win for the under-21s against Iceland, to remain top of Group 8.
 On 29 February 2012, he netted a late penalty as England made certain of at least a play-off spot for the 2013 UEFA European Under-21 Championship with a 4–0 victory over Belgium.